 New Articles

-What is georgia known for culturally?
+What is the state georgia known for?

-What are 5 interesting facts about atlanta?
+What are 3 interesting facts about atlanta?